Dynamsoft/barcode-reader-javascript/README.md

 ### Customizing the UI

 While the library provides a built-in `BarcodeScanner` which has its own UI, you are free to use your own UI.

+The default scanner UI is defined in `dist/dbr.scanner.html`.
+There are 3 most useful way to customizing the UI:

+1. Modfiy `dist/dbr.scanner.html` directly.
+If you use the cdn we provided, you can't modify it.

+2. Copy `dist/dbr.scanner.html` into your own separated html and modify it.
+Call `scanner.setUIElement(url)` to apply it.

+3. Integrate the UI into your main html.
+Call `scanner.setUIElement(HTMLElement)` to apply it.

+The 3 way is similar, for the sake of demonstration, we now introduce the 3rd way.

 Check out the following code on how it's done.

 ```html
 <!DOCTYPE html>